Skip to main content

 • Shadow: Configured outside Runlayer (flagged for review)

-4. Alerting: Administrators and security teams are notified of newly discovered shadow servers
+4. Alerting: Administrators and security teams are notified of newly discovered shadow servers and skills

 Security Team Workflow